Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-In the right dashed region, we show the time-evolution of the total activity $\rho(t)$ $=\sqrt{\sum_i x_i^2+y^2_i}$, starting from an initial condition close to the bisector, where Eq. \ref{Eq.m} holds.
-In the first row, parameters are chosen so that the inner systems are all equivalent, and in particular, the non-normality parameter of the inner systems, $\zeta$, is kept constant.
-We want to compare the evolution of the norm $\rho(t)$ when the reactivity is small (panel \textbf{c)}) with a case in which reactivity is large (panel \textbf{d)}).
-As expected we observe that, when the reactivity is large, the system moves away from the fixed point in $0$ before relaxing.
-From these plots, the cyclic system seems to be more reactive than the decoupled system, and that reactivity increases further as $c$ approaches $\epsilon$.
+Fig.\ref{Fig.3} illustrates the time-evolution of the total activity $\rho(t)$ $=\sqrt{\sum_i (x_i^2+y^2_i)}$, starting from an initial condition close to the bisector, where Eq.~\eqref{Eq.m} holds.
+In particular, we have chosen parameters allowing the inner systems to be all equivalent, specifically keeping constant the non-normality parameter of the inner systems, $\zeta$.
+Note the comparison of the evolution of the norm $\rho(t)$ when the reactivity is small (see Fig.\ref{Fig.3}(c)), to a case in which reactivity is large (see Fig.\ref{Fig.3}(d)).
+As expected, we observe that for large reactivity, the system moves away from the fixed point with vanishing activity before relaxing.
+From our results, we can conclude that the cyclic system seems to be more reactive than the decoupled system, and that reactivity increases further as $c$ approaches $\epsilon$.

-However, the reactivity may appear larger for the coupled systems, simply because the coupling itself increases the non-normality, which has an effect in the reactivity.
-To isolate the effects of reactivity, in the lower row, we fix the non-normality of each system to the same value.
-In particular we choose parameters in the cyclic system such that $\xi=\zeta$, i.e. we adjust $\gamma_{\mu}$ to compensate for the introduction of $\gamma_{\ell}$.

-Again, the left panel, panel \textbf{e)} is for small values of reactivity, and the right panel, panel \textbf{f)} is for larger values of the reactivity, showing larger excursions away from the fixed point.
-Two main messages emerge from these plots: first, we verify that the cyclic system can be reduced to the decoupled case merely through coupling parameter shifts; second, we show that the feedforward system undergoes a genuine increase in reactivity when internal non-normality is held constant.
+We must note, however, that the reactivity may appear larger for the coupled systems, simply because the coupling itself increases both the reactivity and the non-normality of the system.
+To isolate the study of the reactivity, we have performed numerical experiments fixing the level of non-normality of the system.
+In particular, we have chosen parameters in the cyclic system such that $\xi=\zeta$, i.e., we fix $\gamma_{\mu}$ to compensate the effects of $\gamma_{\ell}$.
+Therefore, Fig.\ref{Fig.3}\textbf(e) reports the results for low values of reactivity, and Fig.\ref{Fig.3}(f) is for high values of reactivity, showing larger excursions away from the fixed point.
+We want to emphasize the two main consequences of our analyses: (i) we have verified that the cyclic system can be reduced to the decoupled case merely through coupling parameter shifts (thus, in the cyclic case, non-reciprocity does not create a new effective dynamical degree of freedom beyond the local E/I module) and (ii) we have shown that the feedforward system undergoes a genuine increase in reactivity when internal non-normality is constant.

-For the feedforward system, instead, we do not have a unique global parameter to quantify the total non-normality and summing the parameters for inner and outer non-normality would be an arbitrary choice.
-A specific choice of the couplings that makes the reactivity coincide surely exists, but estimating it is not easy.
-The point that we want to make here is that the external source of non-normality enhances the reactivity.

-In conclusion, the feed-forward network actually increases reactivity compared to the decoupled system.
-In contrast, in the cyclic system the enhancement of reactivity can be fully accounted for by equalizing the level of non-normality.